-6 MINDSET TIPS FOR THE PASSION DRIVEN ENTREPRENEUR
+7 MINDSET TIPS FOR THE PASSION DRIVEN ENTREPRENEUR

 When you make the decision of turning your passion into a profession, it can be complicated to get into the right business mindset.
-You feel this project so close to your heart that it feels almost wrong to look at it from a purely logical perspective.
+You feel this project so close to your heart that it feels almost wrong to look at it from a logical perspective.
 But every business needs a solid foundation.

-Consider as well, you are just starting.
-You have no orders and no customers at the moment.
+Consider as well that you are just starting out.
+You likely have no clients to tend to, no suppliers to chase…No fires to put down, basically.
 The workload associated with this project will only increase with time.

-2. Have a roadmap
+3. Have a roadmap

 But things don´t work like this.
 Rome wasn’t built in a day!
-Although it is fantastic having a clear idea of your goals, it is also important that you understand the different steps that are required to achieve this.
+Although it is fantastic having a clear idea of your goals, it is also important that you understand the different steps that are required to achieve them.
 And of course, you need to allow yourself to take them on one by one.

 Passion makes for fantastic fuel, but fuel without a plan…is no good!
 Imagine if you are driving, trying to reach a destination, but have no map and no idea how to get there.
 Yes, maybe you can start driving and randomly turning right or left and you might eventually reach your destination, but odds are you are going to waste a lot of time and effort.

-3. Eyes on the price.
+4. Eyes on the price.

-When you are starting, your resources are limited, so it is critical to make sure that every activity you dedicate yourself to directly and positively affects your sales and your profit.
+When you are starting, your resources are limited.
+It’s critical to make sure that every activity you dedicate yourself to directly and positively affects your sales and profit.

 Especially if you don´t have a lot of experience in business, I´m sure you will be asking for advice left and right.
 Everyone is going to have a different suggestion on what should you be doing.
 This is perfectly fine.
 But before spending several hours learning a skill or developing a certain strategy ask yourself: “How is this going to help me get more sales?”.
 If you can´t really find a connection, it´s probably not the best use of your time.

-4. Know your strengths
+5. Know your strengths

 Think about what are the things absolutely required for you to kick-off (or grow) your business.
 Then, decide which ones you are confident about taking on yourself and which ones you would rather avoid.
 And if you are convinced they are necessary, consider finding someone that can support you with those!

-6. Know the difference between you and your business
+7. Create a distance between you and your business

 You need to be able to know where the business ends and where you, as a person, begin.
 The goal is to make this business succeed and grow, so eventually, it will be bigger than yourself.
-If you don´t get into the right mindset early on, it will only get more complicated.
+If you don´t get into the right mindset early on it will only get more complicated.
 If you understand these boundaries now as the business grows you will find it easier to delegate and distance yourself from it.